Ceftriaxone

 Ceftriaxone, sold under the brand name Rocephin, is a third-generation cephalosporin antibiotic used for the treatment of a number of bacterial infections.
 These include middle ear infections, endocarditis, meningitis, pneumonia, bone and joint infections, intra-abdominal infections, skin infections, urinary tract infections, gonorrhea, and pelvic inflammatory disease.
 It is also sometimes used before surgery and following a bite wound to try to prevent infection.
 Ceftriaxone can be given by injection into a vein or into a muscle.

 Common side effects include pain at the site of injection and allergic reactions.
 Other possible side effects include C. difficile-associated diarrhea, hemolytic anemia, gall bladder disease, and seizures.
 It is not recommended in those who have had anaphylaxis to penicillin but may be used in those who have had milder reactions.
 The intravenous form should not be given with intravenous calcium.
 There is tentative evidence that ceftriaxone is relatively safe during pregnancy and breastfeeding.
 It is a third-generation cephalosporin that works by preventing bacteria from making a cell wall.

 Ceftriaxone was patented in 1978 and approved for medical use in 1982.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.

 Medical use

-Ceftriaxone and other third-generation antibiotics are used to treat organisms that tend to be resistant to many other antibiotics.
+Ceftriaxone and other third-generation cephalosporin antibiotics are used to treat organisms that tend to be resistant to many other antibiotics.
 Due to emergent resistance, ceftriaxone should not be used for the treatment of Enterobacter infections.
 Before using ceftriaxone, it is important to determine the susceptibility of the bacteria.
 If sepsis is being considered, empiric therapy may be initiated prior to susceptibility testing.